Voter turnout for the presidential primary Tuesday was Maryland's lowest in at least 32 years.

 About 21 percent of registered voters cast a ballot Tuesday, according to early tallies from the Maryland Board of Elections.
 That figure does not include absentee and provisional ballots, which may push up the final total, but officials said turnout won't reach 25 percent.
 That is the previous record low — set in 1996 — in the 32 years for which statewide records are available.

-University of Baltimore and former Maryland secretary of state.
+"Voters know when there's a real election and when there's not a real election," said John Willis, a political science professor at the University of Baltimore and former Maryland secretary of state.
 Tuesday's election, he said, did not have enough competitive races to draw people to the polls.
 The election featured primaries for president, Congress and some local races for school board and judicial seats.

 The poor showing shouldn't cause alarm, said Willis, who has studied presidential races in Maryland.